Rithika-Nair/2023-01-17-dsci310-git-rith/README.md

 - `git commit` : create commit aka snapshot
 - `git status` : shows the status of the repository
 - `git commit -m "MESSAGE"` : cretae the git message directly in the command line

+- `git push origin main` : sends code from branch 'main' local computer to the remote 'origin'